A Place for Mom

 Independent living

 Independent living is a senior living setting for couples who no longer want to handle the responsibilities of maintaining a home and prefer a more social environment.
-It doesn’t typically include help with ADLs, but some independent living communities offer third-party home care providers on-site.
-This service could enable your parent who needs more help to continue living with their spouse in an independent living community.
+The parent who needs care services may be able to coordinate home care services that take place in the community.

 However, if the independent living community doesn’t offer easy access to a home care provider or it isn’t feasible to pay for this added service, your family may want to consider other options.